skg-if/extensions/docs/index.md

 ## Extension lifecycle
-The lifecycle (i.e., development and maintenance) of an SKG-IF extension falls outside the scope of the RDA WG and the discussion aroudn the core model.
+The lifecycle (i.e., development and maintenance) of an SKG-IF extension falls outside the scope of the RDA WG and the discussion around the core model.
-Therefore, delivering an extension can be fast paced, as long as it meets the expected degree of clearness and compliance.
+Therefore, delivering an extension can be fast-paced as long as it meets the expected degree of clearness and compliance.
-Once an extension is mature enough and is adopted, part of the covered aspects can be considered and cherry-picked by the WG for inclusion in the SKG-IF core model, if supporting evidence indicates this would be an added value.
+Once an extension is mature enough and has been adopted in the intended contexts, part of the covered aspects can be considered and cherry-picked by the WG for inclusion in the SKG-IF core model.

 ## List of endorsed extensions